LauraSord1/QSP/README.md

-Quantum state preparation (QSP) uses quantum gates in a quantum circuit to bring the ground state to the desired (or target) state.
+Quantum state preparation (QSP) is first and crucial step for finding qunatum algorithms.